What is De Quervain’s Tendinitis (a.k.a Mommy Thumb)?

 The condition likely is the result of a genetic predisposition that presents in perimenopausal, pregnant, and post-partum women, though men can also suffer from it.

-This condition is known as Mommy Thumb due to its development from stress on the wrist resulting from frequently lifting a child.
+This condition is known as Mommy Thumb due to its development around pregnancy.

-Activities that involve repetitive and forceful twisting of the wrist and thumb may lead to developing the condition as well, making De Quervain’s Tendinitis common in musicians, and racket sport and fly fishing enthusiasts.
+Activities that involve forceful twisting of the wrist and thumb may lead to developing the condition as well, making De Quervain’s Tendinitis common in racket sport and fly fishing enthusiasts.
 The symptoms of De Quervain’s Tendinitis may arise in patients from adolescence on.

 It’s hard to know that you will develop De Quervain’s Tendinitis until you get it and start experiencing pain.